Bullett Raja: Plot

-Raja Mishra (Saif Ali Khan) gatecrashes into a marriage while trying to escape from a brawl.
-The bride's cousin, Rudra Tripathi (Jimmy Sheirgill), and Raja form a friendship, with Raja revealing that he is an uninvited guest.
-While in the process of seducing the mujra dancer, Raja overhears a plot by Lallan Tiwari (Chunky Pandey) to execute everyone in the wedding upon instructions from Akhand Vir (Vishwajeet Pradhan) wanting to use Rudra's uncle's land for poppy farming.
+Raja Mishra gatecrashes into a wedding while trying to escape from a brawl.
+The bride's cousin, Rudra Tripathi, and Raja form a friendship, with Raja revealing that he is an uninvited guest.
+While in the process of seducing the mujra dancer, Raja overhears a plot by Lallan Tiwari to execute everyone in the wedding upon instructions from Akhand Vir wanting to use Rudra's uncle's land for poppy farming.
 Raja warns everyone about the impending attack, and Raja and Rudra fight off the attacking Lallan Tiwari's gang.
-Rudra's uncle (Sharat Saxena) sees the potential in Raja Mishra and Rudra Tripathi forming an alliance for offering protection to political personalities and offers them to join his gang.
+Rudra's uncle sees the potential in Raja Mishra and Rudra Tripathi forming an alliance for offering protection to political personalities and offers them to join his gang.
 Not wanting to enter the world of politics, they refuse, and Rudra's uncle advises them to take refuge from Lallan's gang in jail.
 In a later incident, Rudra's uncle is killed by the Akhand Vir with the help of Lallan Singh.

 In jail, Raja and Rudra meet Shirivastav Ji, a political advisor with knowledge of everything happening in Uttar Pradesh politics.
 He arranges for Raja and Rudra to leave jail and avenge the death of Rudra's uncle by killing Lallan.
 Their success creates news in political circles, and Shirivastav advises them to join hands with Ram Babu Shukla in order to take revenge against the Akhand Vir.

-They start working for Ram Babu Shukla (Raj Babbar), a politician, and in the process kill the Akhand Vir, gaining credibility and support in the political circles, which brings them fortune and fame amongst youth.
+They start working for Ram Babu Shukla, a politician, and in the process kill the Akhand Vir, gaining credibility and support in the political circles, which brings them fortune and fame amongst youth.
 Their friendship and partnership are the talk of the town, making the otherwise preferred hitman Sumer Yadav rendering useless.